-Taxi Drivers or fellow passengers who offer to drive women and girls for "free" or pay their fare in exchange for sexual relationships, or demand sex after transporting food items home.
+Landlords, Employers, and Taxi Drivers who offer to pay rent or allow women and girls and their families to live "rent free" in exchange for sexual relationships.

-Religious or community leaders and "foreign" men (often noted as being from the Gulf States) that distribute aid and pay for livelihood expenses, including food, in exchange for sexual relationships that can result in marriage, pregnancy, and abandonment.
+Religious or community leaders and "foreign" men (often noted as being from the Gulf States) that distribute aid and pay for livelihood expenses, including rent, in exchange for sexual relationships that can result in marriage, pregnancy, and abandonment.